 With an i-vent® Intelligent Ventilation System for your home, air is replaced two to four times per hour on average.
 This helps improve indoor air quality by expelling unhealthy bugs and allergens.
 The risk of asthma and other respiratory health problems will dramatically reduce through a serious reduction of damp air, mould spores, dust mites and the unwanted chemicals produced from appliances, cleaning products and other household pollutants.
 By tackling indoor air quality, you can make a real difference to the health of everyone in your home.

 Say goodbye to moisture and mould

 The average home produces 30 litres of moisture a day.
 If your home has excessive moisture you should address the underlying cause of the dampness before installing a ventilation system.
 All that moisture creates the perfect environment for some nasty moulds and pathogens.
-There’s no need to put up with this when ventilation fans can solve the problem for you.

 • 46% of New Zealand homes suffer from condensation.

 • 35% of New Zealand homes have visible mould.

 What are the health risks with mould and moisture in homes?